1963: The Beatles began their first tour of Sweden playing at the Nya Aulan, Sundstavagen in Karistad.

 2004: Manfred Mann released 2006, an album credited to Manfred Mann’s Earth Band, but one that Mann considered more of a solo release since it reflected his personal tastes rather than those of his Earth Band colleagues.

-2010: Elvis Costello released National Ranson.
+2010: Elvis Costello released National Ransom.
 Produced by T Bone Burnett, the album features musicians including Costello’s backing bands The Imposters and The Sugarcanes as well as Vince Gill, Marc Ribot, Buddy Miller, Leon Russell, and others.

 2019: Neil Young Colorado, his thirty-ninth studio album and first with backing band Crazy Horse since 2012.

 Earl Palmer, rock and R&B drummer who, in addition to contributing to the scores of several films and TV shows, played on countless well-known albums and singles by artists that include Little Richard, Frank Sinatra, Duane Eddy, Glen Campbell, Dick Dale, the Beach Boys, the Monkees, Taj Mahal, the Mamas and the Papas, Tim Buckley, Maria Muldaur, Elvis Costello, Fats Domino, Sam Cooke, Eddie Cochran, Larry Williams, Johnny Otis, Ritchie Valens, Herb Alpert, the Byrds, the Righteous Brothers, Ike & Tina Turner, Neil Young, Al Kooper, and Tom Waits, was born in New Orleans, LA in 1924.

 Helen Reddy, singer, songwriter, author, actress, and activist, was born in Melbourne, Victoria, Australia in 1941.

 Roy Lynes, keyboardist for Status Quo, was born in Redhill, Surrey, UK in 1943.